 First time buyers’ energy guide

 Are you in the process of buying your first home?
 Read on to get all the tips you need as a first-time buyer.
-Energy suppliers need to be told, and setting up gas and electricity in a new home is one of the first things you need to think about — but we've got you covered.
+Once you've moved in, setting up gas and electricity in your new home is one of the first things to consider — but we've got you covered.

 Owning your first home is super exciting – but moving can be stressful.
-So we’ve put together handy first-time buyers’ tips for everything you need to know before you move into your first-ever home.
+So, we’ve put together a handy first-time buyers’ guide for everything you need to know before you move into your first-ever home.

 Before you move (if you’re currently renting)

-- Let your energy supplier know that you're moving
+- Let your energy supplier know you're moving

 - Read your meter on the day you move out and give these readings to your supplier.
 Read our guide to reading a meter